nishantjr/dafny-semantics/report/report.md

 specifications, allowing people without formal logic training to create and verify specifications.
-As a testimony to the readability of \K specifications, the KEVM semantics, a formalization of the Ethereum Virtual Machine is slated to replace the reference documentation for that virtual machine
-\todo{is this public?}, while forming the basis for commercial auditing and verification efforts.
-Further, \todo{Citations} complete K semantics exist for languages such as C
+As a testimony to the readability of \K specifications, the KEVM semantics, a formalization of the Ethereum Virtual Machine is slated to replace the reference documentation for that virtual machine, while forming the basis for commercial auditing and verification efforts.
+Further, complete K semantics exist for languages such as C[@ellison2012executable][@hathhorn-ellison-rosu-2015-pldi], Java[@bogdanas-rosu-2015-popl] and JavaScript[@park-stefanescu-rosu-2015-pldi], witness to the scalability of the \K framework to large semantics.
+The semantics of C++, x86-64 and LLVM are also in the works.
-\todo{98?}[@ellison2012executable][@hathhorn-ellison-rosu-2015-pldi],
-Java[@bogdanas-rosu-2015-popl] and JavaScript[@park-stefanescu-rosu-2015-pldi],
-witness to the scalability of the \K framework to large semantics.
-The semantics of C++, x86-64 and LLVM are also in the works \todo{is LLVM complete?}.

 ![The  \K approach as described in [@stefanescu-park-yuwen-li-rosu-2016-oopsla]](k-overview.png)